nec-research/glomicave/README.md

 ```

 **Note.** In case record contains extra symbols, like *https://doi.org/* or *doi.org* it will be considered as a separate record and may cause duplication of the information in the database.

+### OpenIE-derived facts

+Text-mined facts are normally represanted by OpenIE systems as triples of (Subject, Relation, Object).
+Here we describe the structure of a comma-separated CSV-file that should be used to integrate OpenIE-derived facts into the knowledge graph:

+Subject, Relation, Object, Polarity, Modality, Attribution, Sentence, SentenceUID

+Each row contains information about a single fact recorder in following columns:

+* Subject: Subject of a fact from considered triple (Subject, Relation, Object) (required).
+* Relation: Text-extracted relation of a fact from considered triple (Subject, Relation, Object) (required).
+* Object: Object of a fact from considered triple (Subject, Relation, Object) (required).
+* Polarity: Polarity of a fact (POSITIVE or NEGATIVE) if provided (optional).
+* Modality: Cernainty about a fact (CERTAINTY, POSSIBILITY) if provided (optional).
+* Attribution: Context information about the fact (e.g. study outcome, hypothesis) if provided (optional).
+* Sentence: Full text a sentence from which the fact was extracted (optional).
+* SentenceUID: UID of a sentence in the knowledge graphs from which the fact was extracted (required).

+Example:

+subject,relation,object,polarity,modality,attribution,sentence,uid
+abscisic acid,be,aba,POSITIVE,CERTAINTY,,"In this study, we report that HSP90 is essential for drought stress resistance in cassava by regulating abscisic acid (ABA) and hydrogen peroxide (H2 O2 ) using two specific protein inhibitors of HSP90 (geldanamycin (GDA) and radicicol (RAD)).",10.1111/nph.16346/3
+further investigation,identify mecatalase1 as,protein,POSITIVE,CERTAINTY,,Further investigation identifies MeWRKY20 and MeCatalase1 as MeHSP90.9-interacting proteins.,10.1111/nph.16346/5
+further investigation,identify mewrky20 as,protein,POSITIVE,CERTAINTY,,Further investigation identifies MeWRKY20 and MeCatalase1 as MeHSP90.9-interacting proteins.,10.1111/nph.16346/5